GPS-GmbH/docs/user/getStarted/index.md

 To Install our SICON.OS Software, please follow the steps given below:

+## Pre-Installation Process

-### Step 1 : Software is getting ready for installation
+SICON.OS is getting ready for installation

 * Step 1-of-4